vandium-io/lambda-tester/docs/promise.md

 # Verifying Promises

-On April 2, 2018 AWS Lambda introduced support for Node.js 8.10 and Lambda handlers that can return a promise directly - eliminating the need to invoke the callback previously passed to the handler or the earlier `context.fail()`, `context.succeed()` and `context.done()` methods.
+Lambda handlers can return a promise directly, thus simplifying the code and eliminating the need to invoke a callback.

 ## Verifying `Promise.resolve()`